cosmos/interchain-security/docs/docs/adrs/adr-015-partial-set-security.md

 `int8 top_N`: value that captures the percentage of the Top N% validators that should validate this consumer chain.
 This is only set if `is_top_N` is `true`.

 Note that `top_N` resides between `[50, 95]`.
-Assuming that at most `1/3` of validators could be malicious, by having 50% as the minimum value for `top_N` we guarantee that we cannot have a successful incorrect-execution attack on a Top N consumer chain.
-This is because, a Top N consumer chain with `N >= 50%` would have at least `1/3` correct validators that would be able to censor any incorrect-execution attack.
+Assuming that at most `1/3` of provider validators could be malicious, by having `50%` as the minimum value for `top_N` we guarantee that we cannot have a successful invalid-execution attack on a Top N consumer chain.
+This is because, a Top N consumer chain with `N >= 50%` would have at least `1/3` honest validators, which is sufficient to stop any invalid-execution attack.
 Additionally, by having a `N >= 50%` and hence `N > 33%` we provide the ability for validators to `Veto` a `ConsumerAdditionProposal` if they do not desire to validate a consumer chain.

 `top_N` can be up to 95% to capture the current case of Replicated Security where we allow the bottom 5% of validators to opt out.
 There is no reason for `top_N` to be higher than 95%.
 Smaller chains that belong in the bottom 5% validators can choose to opt in if they want to validate.